solidjs/solid-docs-legacy/langs/en/api.md

 In particular, `modifyMutable(state, produce((s) => { ... }))` avoids
-the counterintuitive behavior that the mutable Store has its old values within `batch`; within `produce`, all values are their latest.
+the counterintuitive behavior that the mutable Store has its old values within `batch`, even if it is wrapped within another `batch`: within the `{ ... }` code block, all Store values are their latest.
-This makes this pattern suitable for wrapping code that is expecting a regular object instead of being aware of reactivity.
+This makes this pattern suitable for wrapping code that is expecting a regular object instead of being aware of reactivity, which can otherwise behave poorly when it is wrapped within `batch` or an effect.

 # Component APIs